ielbadisy/mcstatsim/README.md

 The core `runsim()` function processes simulation parameters via expanded grid, mapping them to the simulation function.

-Replication management is performed through the `replicater()` function, which estimates the remaining time (ETA) with an option to hide progress via `show_progress = FALSE`.
 Outputs are deliberately structured as dataframe to simplify analysis and visualization, addressing the limitations of list outputs in data manipulation.

 ## Installation